Vent Axia Repair in Ireland — Professional Maintenance and Diagnostics

 How we fix it:

-We test actuator movement, recalibrate T1/T3 sensors and verify bypass thresholds according to the Vent-Axia specification.
+We test actuator movement and verify bypass thresholds according to the Vent-Axia specification.

 Frost Protection Always Active